-Merely 15km from the popular hill town, lies a mountain that does not even find a place on Google Maps and is a local gem that's been hiding all along.
-And the best part is yet to come—the folks over at Mountaineerz have curated a special package that offers you a once in a lifetime opportunity to take the Futta Saur trek.
-It's officially time to bid adieu Manali's touristy side and travel like a true blue mountain lover!
+Merely 15 km from the popular hill town, lies a mountain that does not even find a place on Google Maps and is a local gem that's been hiding all along.
+It's officially time to bid adieu to Manali's touristy side and travel to this lesser known heaven like a true blue mountain lover!

 Locals claim that there are as many as 12 lakes spread across the mountain and each of them is bound to leave you simply mesmerised.
 Of all these mist-laden lakes, the most popular one happens to be Futta Saur (after which the mountain is named), best known for being the place where the celebrated sage Jamdaagni once meditated.
 The trek to Futta Saur takes you through unexplored snow-clad trails, plantations of medicinal herbs, breath-taking views of the Himalayas and wide open meadows.

 What is the duration of the Futta Saur trek?

 The Futta Saur trek promises a memorable experience which can last for around six to seven days.